Bayern signs João Cancelo on loan from Manchester City - WHIZ News

 The 28-year-old Cancelo joined “on an initial deal through to the end of the current season,” Bayern said.
 The German club has the option to make the transfer permanent for a fee of 70 million euros ($76 million).

+“(Bayern sporting director) Hasan Salihamidžić said we have a chance.
+Then I said: ‘We’re doing it,'” Nagelsmann said.

+Cancelo could potentially make his Bayern debut Wednesday against Mainz in the German Cup, Nagelsmann added, but that hasn’t yet been decided.

-Cancelo, who scored five goals and set up 11 more in 98 Premier League games for City, will give Bayern more security in defense and an added attacking threat.
+Cancelo, who scored five goals and set up 11 more in 98 Premier League games for City, will give Bayern more security in defense and an added attacking threat ahead of a Champions League match against Paris Saint-Germain next month.

 “João is a player we’ve been thinking about for a while now because we very much appreciate his qualities.
-He’s the optimal fit in our system with his attacking style of play and dynamism, and his mentality and experience fit very well in our team,” Bayern sporting director Hasan Salihamidzic said.
+He’s the optimal fit in our system with his attacking style of play and dynamism, and his mentality and experience fit very well in our team,” Salihamidžić said.

 Bayern has been struggling so far this year with three consecutive 1-1 draws against Leipzig, Cologne and Eintracht Frankfurt.
 The team’s Bundesliga lead has shrunk from four points before the winter break to one.
 Union Berlin, Leipzig and Borussia Dortmund are all within three points.